 - They aren't keepsakes, but you'll need important papers such as birth and marriage certificates, military discharge papers, loan documents or deeds, tax returns and the like.
 For most people, these documents can be stored in one sturdy fireproof box.*

-- If you have memorabilia piled in boxes, decomposing, admit that no matter your emotional response, the truth is they don't actually mean much.
-If they did, you would have done more than toss them into a box.
-Don't say, "But they're my memories!"
-They aren't facilitating memories – they're in a junk pile.
+Maybe you're saying, "But they're my memories!"
+They aren't facilitating memories – they're in a pile at the back of a closet.
 If a family member has offered to go through and digitize them, don't presume on his patience and good nature.
 There's no reason for him to deal with what you couldn't be bothered to do yourself.
 Choose one box to give to that generous person, and be thankful that he may make it worthwhile.

 Attachment to objects is fleeting.
+Think how much we buy in any given year that is no longer in use by the next.
 When we box things up and store them away, or move them to a new house and then don't get around to unpacking them for several months (or maybe never), it's pretty clear we have no particular need or affection for those items.
 Go to a yard sale, and notice all the things going for $1 or $2.
 They aren't special at all.
 They're just stuff.

 Once settled into your new life, you won't miss the stuff you got rid of.
 You'll be too busy meeting new people and learning and doing new things.
 You'll find that you enjoy being light and flexible.
 Rather than tending to your piles of belongings, you can enjoy the people and activities that really matter to you.
 It's a joyful way to live.